Parth369000/avd-assets/README.md

-# AVD Assets (AssetTrackr)
+# AssetTrackr

-AVD Assets (AssetTrackr) is a Flutter application for managing and tracking assets within an organization.
+AssetTrackr is a Flutter application for managing and tracking assets within an organization.
 The app supports user authentication, role- and department-based access, product/asset management, filtering, media support, and a responsive UI with light/dark themes.

 ## Features